The Lower Depths: Plot

 Natasha comes in with the tramp Luka, who is put in the kitchen to sleep with the three already there.
 Luka begins to sing, but the others object.
 When Vasilisa comes in, she gives orders for an immediate sweeping of the floor.
 She asks to see Luka's passport, but he has none, making him more readily accepted by the others.
 Medvedev, who is a policeman and Vasilisa's uncle, enters the cellar and begins to question Luka, but when the tramp calls him sergeant, Medvedev leaves him alone.

 That night, Anna lies in her bunk while a noisy card game goes on.
 Luka talks gently to her, and Kleshtch comes occasionally to check on her.
 Luka remarks that her death will be hard on her husband, but Anna accuses Kleshtch of causing her death, and says that she looks forward to rest and peace after her death.

 The card players become louder and Satin is accused of cheating.
 Luka quietens them down.
 He tells Vaska that he will be able to reform in Siberia, and he assures the Actor that at a sanatorium he could be cured of alcoholism.
-Vasilisa comes in, and offers Vaska three hundred roubles to kill Kostylyov.
-Vaska knows he would be free to marry Natasha, who is recovering from a beating given to her by her jealous sister, but he is about to refuse when Kostylyov enters; Vaska pushes him out of the cellar.
+Vasilisa comes in and offers Vaska three hundred rubles to kill Kostylyov.
+Vaska knows he would be free to marry Natasha, who is recovering from a beating given to her by her jealous sister, and he is about to refuse when Kostylyov enters; Vaska pushes him out of the cellar.

 Luka has overheard everything and warns Vaska not to have anything to do with Vasilisa.
 Luka sees that Anna is dead and Kleshtch is brought to look at her body, which he agrees to take outside.
 The Actor begins to cavort in joy, saying he has made up his mind to go to the sanatorium.
 Luka has told him that he can even be cured at state expense.

 In the backyard that night, as Natasha is telling romantic stories to the crowd, Kostylyov comes out and orders her back to work.
 As she goes in, Vasilisa pours boiling water on Natasha's feet.
 Vaska attempts to rescue her and knocks Kostylyov down, and in the ensuing brawl Kostylyov is killed.
 Vasilisa immediately accuses Vaska of murder.
 Natasha thinks that Vaska has murdered Kostylyov for the sake of Vasilisa.

 Sensing trouble, Luka disappears.
 Vaska escapes a police search, and Natasha is taken to the hospital, while the rest of the down-and-outers continue as before.
 Satin cheats at cards, and the Baron tries to convince the others of his former affluence.
 They all agree that Luka was a liar.

 During a bitter quarrel with Nastya, the Baron steps outside.
-Satin and the others begin singing, but they break off when the Baron bursts in with the news of Actor's suicide, to which Satin retorts: "You spoiled the song, you idiot".
+Satin and the others begin singing, but they break off when the Baron bursts in with the news of the actor's suicide, to which Satin retorts: "You spoiled the song, you idiot".